Open Accessibility Menu

 • Post-surgery recovery: Surgery requires rest to heal, but physical therapy exercises can speed up the process.

-Physical therapy services in Indianapolis and Columbus may require a physician’s referral.
-Contact our team at American Pain Consortium for further information today.
+Physical therapy services in Indiana and Ohio may require a physician’s referral.
+Call (888) 615-2726 or contact us online today for further information.

 EMPATHY In everything we do